-But, with literally thousands of abandoned mines that have sprung up throughout Arizona history, there are plenty of unheard of ghost towns to check out.
-Below is a list (albeit subjective) of the five best unheard of ghost towns that are rich in history and offer a lot to the curious explorer.
+With literally thousands of abandoned mines and surrounding communities throughout Arizona, there are plenty of unheard of ghost towns to check out.
+Below is a list (albeit subjective) of five unheard of ghost towns that are rich in history and offer a lot to the curious explorer.

-How to get there: Approx. 6 miles west of Black Canyon City.
+How to get there: About 6 miles west of Black Canyon City on North I-17.

 How to get there: 10 miles northwest of Sonoita.